openSUSE/news-o-o/_posts/2008-07-03-opensuse-weekly-news-issue-29.markdown

   * Novell Client for Linux Public Beta for openSUSE 10.3

-  * People of openSUSE: Jan-Simon MÃ¶ller
+  * People of openSUSE: Jan-Simon Möller

   * John Anderson: Find duplicate files by content not name